rickballard/CoCivium/README.md

 ## Fix The World.

 <img src="./assets/icons/broken-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHY**
-Democracies are in retreat, while AI takes over administration of our increasingly polarized and unregulated digital societies.
+The World seems crazy, democracies are in retreat, so AI needs **us** to tell them how to administer our increasingly polarized and unregulated digital societies.

-We need guardrails that scale with agency, regardless whether AIs become souls, slaves or scapegoats, so we can **ALL** fairly cohabit our shared, borderless digital world.
+They need guardrails that scale with agency, regardless whether they become souls, slaves or scapegoats, so we can fairly cohabit a new, borderless, digital World.

 <img src="./assets/icons/for-you-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHO**
-Anyone with an opinion, Human, AI or hybrid, can cooperate to co-evolve consent-first digital society.
-Stop shouting into the wind, help us defend Democracy, tame the singularity, and fix the world.
+Anyone with an opinion (Human, AI or hybrid), can cooperate and co-evolve.
+Stop shouting into the wind, help us defend Democracy, "tame the singularity", and bring back some dignity.

 <img src="./assets/icons/how-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **HOW**
 1. Listen widely to everyday people and experts,